BestTimesToVisit.com Logo

 What's the best time of year to visit Chicago for pleasant weather and fewer crowds?

-How do I navigate Chicago's public transportation system efficiently?
+How do I navigate Chicago's public transportation system like a local?

-What are some lesser-known Chicago gems that avoid the typical tourist crowds?
+What are some unique Chicago experiences beyond the typical tourist spots?

 Are there any specific cultural customs or etiquette points I should be aware of in Chicago?

-Chicagoans are generally friendly and welcoming, but be mindful of personal space on public transport.
-Also, tipping is customary in restaurants (around 15-20%), and while Chicago is a very diverse city, being respectful of different neighborhoods and their unique character is always appreciated.
+Chicagoans are generally pretty laid-back, but being respectful of personal space on public transport is key.
+Also, tipping is customary in restaurants (around 15-20%), and while we're a big city, it's always appreciated to say 'please' and 'thank you'.

 Ready to Plan Your Trip?